9 Guitar Teaching Questions That Help You Get More Guitar Students

 With this criteria, many students look for the cheapest guitar teacher who is closest to where they live.
 Worst of all, most guitar teachers wrongly assume that lowest price matters greatly to their students.
 False!

-To fill your guitar teaching schedule, you must help your prospective students select a guitar teacher based on the right criteria.
+To fill your guitar teaching schedule, help your prospective students select a guitar teacher based on the right criteria.
 Show them that:

-Note: Of course you must tell the truth here.
+Note: Of course tell the truth here.
 If you are not confident in your guitar teaching skills, get guitar teacher training to learn to teach guitar effectively.

 Question #6: How Can I Keep My Guitar Students For A Long Time?